PlywoodPallet/personal-portfolio/README.md

 - for some reason the semantic tags (<article>) don't like being styled.
 I have to make a div within it in order to style content within
 - site responsive function can be as simple as turning flex or grid on and off (large screen: turn on flex to fill content horizontally. small screen: turn off flex and have natural block display take over, place elements vertically on new lines)
 - First usage of art direction.
 Hero image becomes a smaller, cropped version for mobile
+- Page responsive without tablet breakpoint
+- Does reducing code in each media query definition increase performance?
+Or does the existence of media queries reduce performance by a such a large fixed amount that performance gains by reduction (ex clamp, minmax, etc) are not work doing?